primitivefinance/arbiter-dispute-game/specification.md

 Each player moves by making a `Claim` (see dispute game interface) about an index in a cannon execution trace.
 If no opposing move is made, the claim implicitly resolves to true.
 Each player must post a bond to make a claim.
-If a player makes a false claim and the game resolves, their bond is forfeited and paid to the player who made the opposing correct claim.
+If a player makes a false claim and the game resolves, their bond is forfeited and paid to the player who made the opposing correct claim if one was made.

 - [Dispute Game Interface](https://github.com/ethereum-optimism/specs/blob/main/specs/dispute-game-interface.md)
 - [Fault Dispute Game](https://github.com/ethereum-optimism/specs/blob/main/specs/fault-dispute-game.md)